erikwijmans/erikwijmans.github.io/content/home/about.md

 [Devi Parikh][DP].
 My research interests are primarily focused on computer vision and its applications to artificial intelligence.
-My long-term research goal is to develop fundamental techniques, algorithms, and large-scale systems for robotic assistants (i.e. Alexa with eyes and limbs).
+My long-term research goal is to develop fundamental techniques, algorithms, and large-scale systems for robotic assistants.
 My work focuses on training virtual robots (embodied agents) in simulation and transferring the skills learned to reality to overcome the challenges of real-world training (its slow, and expensive).